pvdz/preval/tests/cases/ai/ai3/ai_rule373_array_concat_mixed_opaque.md

 - (todo) access object property that also exists on prototype? $array_concat
+- (todo) access object property that also exists on prototype? $function_call
 - (todo) arr mutation may be able to inline this method: tmpMCF
 - (todo) can try-escaping support this expr node type?
 CallExpression
 - (todo) support array reads statement type ExpressionStatement